jasacue/Harvard_CS50_Projects/README.md

-# le_epic
+# EPIC Campus Projects
-stuff for epic campus
-includes hello world and solutions to a few CS50 problems
+This repository includes a few soloutions to some of the Havard CS50 problems I found engaging, and created while I was at EPIC campus.